624: Samson vs. the Vampire Women

 Oop, hogpile! –Pinkbelly! –Ooh, titty twister!
 Not fair!

 A trio of classic methods that bigger kids/siblings use to torment smaller ones.
 Hogpile is when a group of kids tackle and jump on one kid, pinkbelly is the result of having one’s belly slapped so much it turns pink, and titty twisters are fairly self-explanatory.

 Joan Embery, as the longtime “goodwill ambassador” for the San Diego Zoo, appeared on numerous talk shows, along with various zoo critters.

 A reference to the various cars (usually pink) driven by Barbie dolls; one classic model of Barbie doll is the Malibu Barbie, released in 1972.

 Do you think you can still schottische?

-The schottische is a ballroom dance that became popular in Europe around 1850; it was also known as the Hungarian waltz and the Bavarian polka.
+The schottische is a ballroom dance, similar to a slow polka, that became popular in Europe around 1850; it was also known as the Hungarian waltz and the Bavarian polka.

 All right, you folks need to turn down the Strauss a little bit—there’s been some complaints.